 California Gov. Gavin Newsom this week signed into law a bill to create a state historic tax credit (HTC).
 S.B.
 451 creates a state HTC for 20 percent of qualified rehabilitation expenditures (QREs), with an increase to 25 percent of QREs that meet certain criteria, including affordable housing.

 Democratic presidential candidate Michael Bennet today posted a housing plan on his website that includes a call for a 50 percent increase in allocation of 9 percent low-income housing tax credits (LIHTCs), as well as other proposals that are part of the Affordable Housing Credit Improvement Act.
 Bennet, a U.S.

-The Office of the Comptroller of the Currency today released a list of Community Reinvestment Act (CRA) performance evaluations for July.
-Of 42 evaluations made public, 33 were satisfactory, seven were outstanding and two were need to improve.
-The list includes national banks, federal savings associations and insured federal branches of foreign banks.
+The Office of the Comptroller of the Currency released a list of Community Reinvestment Act performance evaluations that became public during September.
+Of 35 evaluations made public, 21 are satisfactory, 13 are outstanding and one is rated as needs to improve.
+The list of evaluations contains national banks, federal savings associations and insured federal branches of foreign banks.